goderich/dissertation/dissertation.md

 Squliq and Skikun *bəlaq* 'good' have an irregular vowel correspondence with Matu'uwal *balaiq*, Plngawan *baleʔ*, and Klesan *bəle*.
 The reconstructed Proto-Atayal form is \*balaʔiq, which should be regularly reflected in Squliq and Skikun as \*\*bəleq, showing vowel coalescence like Plngawan and Klesan.
 Notice that Squliq and Skikun lenite the penultimate vowel in *bəlaq*, suggesting that vowel lenition occurred before coalescence and ultimate vowel replacement.

 Deictics in Squliq and Skikun both show sporadic backing of initial \*k into /q/: Squliq and Skikun *qani* 'this', cf. Plngawan *kani* and Klesan *kwani* (labialization in Klesan is also sporadic).
-Notice also that Skikun *qaca* regularly reflects \<c\>, unlike Squliq *qasa*, which merges it into \<s\>, cf. Plngawan *kaca*, Klesan *kyaca*.
+Notice also that Skikun *qaca* regularly reflects \<c\> /t͡s/, unlike Squliq *qasa*, which merges it into /s/, cf. Plngawan *kaca*, Klesan *kyaca*.
 This backing also occurs in the nominal case marker: Squliq *qu*, Skikun *qa*, cf. Matu'uwal *ku*, Plngawan *ka*.
 Note that the case markers are different in Squliq and Skikun, but are equally affected by this backing process.
 This suggests a shared innovation rather than a borrowing relationship.

 ### Other shared aberrations {#sec:other-aberrations}